pragatibhandari/practicejs/README.md

 - Create a function countDigits() that counts the number of digits in a given number and returns the number of digits.

+### Problem 8

+- Write code for a function that gets two parameters, start and end.
+The function then prints out numbers from start to end, each of them on their respective line.

+- In this task you can assume input to be of correct data type (numeric) and error handling is not necessary.

 ## CSS

 ### Problem 1